EdoardoSaturno/Ontochat_CA/README.md

    Download Anaconda from [here](https://www.anaconda.com/products/distribution) and follow the installation instructions for your operating system.

 2. **Create and Activate a Conda Environment**
-   Open a terminal or command prompt and run the following commands:
+   Open anaconda command prompt and run the following commands:
    ```bash
    conda create --name ontochat-env python=3.9
    conda activate ontochat-env